 The Group's business activities comprise deposit taking and financing.
-These activities expose the Group to a variety of risks, mainly interest rate risk, market risk, credit risk, liquidity risk, operational risk and cyber security risk.
+These activities expose the Group to a variety of risks, mainly interest rate risk, market risk, credit risk, liquidity risk, operational risk, cyber security risk, climate risk and compliance risk.
 The Board of Directors (the "Board") reviews and approves risk management policies for managing each of these risks and they are summarised below.